codeurjc-students/2025-MyMLB/docs/Instructions.md

 > [!IMPORTANT]
 > Navigate to the `frontend` folder.

-To execute both unit and integration tests:
+To run both unit and integration tests:

 ```bash
 ng test